 What’s more, consumers want their off-site dining experiences to match on-site food quality levels, with 33% saying that a deterrent to ordering food for delivery is that the food is fresher when dining in.

-Fortunately, keeping french fries hot and crispy as they travel to a is more science than art these days.
+Fortunately, keeping french fries hot and crispy as they travel to a customer is more science than art these days.
 Thanks to innovations in both products and packaging, foodservice operators have more ways than ever to get fries out the door quickly without sacrificing quality.

 Choose the right fry